MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M06-empower-workforce-copilot-hr/06-Ex2-2-use-viva-engage-announce-agent.md

 12. Once you're satisfied with the announcement, select the **+ Add to post** option that appears at the end of the results in the Copilot pane.

 13. Review the announcement that appears in the post window.
-Delete any of the extraneous Copilot chat text that appears at the start and end of the post, such as "You asked for a…".
+Delete any of the extraneous Copilot chat text if it appears at the start and end of the post, such as "You asked for a…".

 14. Before you can post this announcement, you must first select a community or storyline.
 However, because you created the **Adatum HR agent testing** community at the start of this task, and since that community was displayed in Viva Engage when you created this post, the announcement should appear at the bottom of the post window, above the menu bar.
 If a **Select a community or storyline** option appears at the bottom of the Viva Engage post instead, then select it and select the **Adatum HR agent testing** community from the menu that appears.